Our Continuous Curricular Improvement Process

 Engineering Degree Program Mission, Current Enrollment, Graduation Numbers, Program Educational Objectives, and Intended Student Outcomes (per ABET):

-Technology Degree Program Mission, Program Objectives, and Intended Student Outcomes (per ATMAE):
+Technology Degree Program Option Mission, Program Objectives, and Intended Student Outcomes (per ATMAE):

 We developed and implemented a novel assessment model based on Workplace Competencies- skills, attitudes and behaviors that students will need to be successful practicing professionals.
 These competencies are more than assessment metrics.
 They are integrated into the curriculum in the form of competency-based learning.

 Accreditation ensures the quality of the postsecondary education students receive.
 In all cases, accreditation fundamentally involves the evaluation of academic programs to verify that they are educating students according to disciplinary norms.
 In many cases – as with engineering licensure – graduation from an accredited program has profound impacts on the professional opportunities for students.
-For this reason, all ABE programs are accredited (or are slated to undergo accreditation).
+For this reason, all ABE programs are accredited.

 Engineering Degree Programs: ABET, Inc., is the premier global accreditor of college and university programs in engineering.
 In the fall of 2012, both the agricultural engineering program and the biological systems engineering program successfully completed an accreditation review.
 A team of ABET professionals visited the ISU College of Engineering and the ABE department in the end of October, 2012 for on-site inspection and discovery.
 We submitted our self-study report in June, 2012 for their review.
 This report was the basis of their evaluation.
 These items were submitted for their review: AE ABET Self-study report, BSE ABET Self-study report.

-Technology Degree Programs: The Association of Technology, Management, and Applied Engineering (ATMAE, formerly NAIT) is recognized as a premier accreditor of industrial technology programs in colleges, universities, and technical institutes.
-The two industrial technology (ITec) degree options and the two agricultural systems technology (AST) degree options are accredited by ATMAE.
-In the Spring of 2008, we prepared and submitted an AST and ITec self-study.
-In April of 2008, an accreditation team came to campus and reviewed each option in each program.
-Their initial finding was that the two AST and two ITec options be accredited.
-Their recommendation was approved by the NAIT Accreditation Board in November, 2008.
+Technology Degree Programs: The Association of Technology, Management, and Applied Engineering (ATMAE) is recognized as a premier accreditor of technology programs in colleges, universities, and technical institutes.
+The two industrial technology (ITec) degree options and the two agricultural systems technology (AST) degree options were accredited by ATMAE in the fall of 2008.
+In the fall of 2014, we prepared our ATMAE self study report.
+In spring of 2015, an accreditation team will come to campus and review each option in each program for reaccreditation.